lumirelle/lumirelle.me/pages/posts/manual/windows-setup-manual.md

 I know Windows is the best OS to play games, but the worst OS to develop.

 If we have no choice, the only one thing we can do is trying our best to make Windows being better for our development.

 ## First Step: Install Windows

 We can use [Ventoy](https://www.ventoy.net/en/download.html) to make a bootable USB drive to install Windows.

 Notice that, by default, Ventoy will skip the device check and online check while Windows is setting up.

 You can also bypass these check manually by unplugging the network cable and executing these commands below (Press `Shift + F10` to open CMD):

 ```sh
 cd OOBE
 BypassNRO.cmd
 ```

-### Install And Set Up Ventoy
+### Install and Set up Ventoy

 Insert your USB flash driver, follow the steps in the [official document](https://www.ventoy.net/en/doc_start.html) to install and set up Ventoy.

 ### Download Windows ISO

 For developers, it's recommended to use the latest professional edition of Windows.

 From Microsoft (Official):